scripting/feedland/database/worknotes.md

+#### 2/7/24; 4:18:17 PM by DW

+Trying to speed up river building by limiting results from a river to a configurable number of days.

+confi

+#### 2/3/24; 4:29:40 PM by DW

+Converted getRiver and getRiverFromCategory to use feedIds if they're available.

 #### 2/3/24; 10:21:32 AM by DW

 These are the changes needed to get the server running again after transitioning to having a feedId column for the three main tables: feeds, items and subscriptions.